thespcrewroy/CSCI4470-Algorithms/Notes/20-GraphAlgorithms/09-breadth-first-search.md

 1. Coloring the vertices: white, gray, or black.
 - White: undiscovered or unvisited
 - Gray: visited but sitting in queue
-- Black: removed from queue because we finished visiting all its neighbors
+- Black: removed from queue because we finished processing all the neighbors/children
 2. Track the distance of the current vertex (u) from the source vertex (s)
 - u.d: distance of u from source s
 - u.&pi;: parent of u